ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2022TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image depicts a refugee camp setting with several key elements:
+The image shows a group of children walking through an area covered in small white stones or gravel, likely in a refugee camp or similar setting.
+There are four children visible in the foreground: one is pushing a wheelbarrow containing a child bundled in a pink blanket, and the other three are walking alongside him.

-Layout and Key Elements:
+In the background, there are numerous white tents or temporary shelters, indicating a densely populated camp environment.
+Some of the shelters have the UNICEF logo, suggesting the involvement of humanitarian aid organizations.
+The camp is enclosed by a blue and red metal fence.

-- In the foreground, there are four boys walking on rocky ground.
-One boy is pushing a wheelbarrow filled with bags or belongings.
+Key elements:
-- The middle ground features a fenced area with children playing or gathered near playground equipment, including a swing set.
+- Four children in the foreground, one pushing a wheelbarrow with a bundled child.
-- The background shows numerous white tents or shelters arranged in rows, indicating a large refugee camp.
+- Gravel-covered ground.
-- Some structures have water tanks on top, and the fencing is blue and metal.
+- Temporary shelters/tents in the background.
-- A prominent metal roof structure is visible in the middle of the scene.
+- UNICEF logo visibly printed on one shelter.

-Text:
+- A fenced area with blue and red metal fencing.
-- The word “unicef” along with its logo is visible on a white container or modular unit in the background, indicating the involvement of UNICEF in the camp.
+- Additional figures and structures in the distant background, reinforcing the scale of the camp.

-The image conveys an organized but basic living environment for displaced people, highlighting children's presence and some infrastructure elements.
+There is no additional text visible within the image.
+The photo composition emphasizes the challenging living conditions faced by the inhabitants, highlighting the humanitarian context typical for an annual development report.
 ```
 ![Image 1](images/2022TrustFundAnnualReports_p33_img1.jpeg)